Prepare for Your Pet Partners Team Evaluation

 In this exercise your animal is to stay by your side as your evaluator approaches and greets you.

 Have your animal sit or lie at your side.
 This way if it starts to get up, you can be proactive and reach down and take control before it tries to approach your evaluator.

-If you animal is on your right, consider greeting your evaluator with your left hand so what your right had remains free to control your animal.
+If your animal is on your right, consider greeting your evaluator with your left hand so what your right hand remains free to control your animal.

 How does your animal like to be petted?
 Most dogs don't appreciate a hand reaching down to their heads, as most people are inclined to do.
 Many llamas and alpacas don't like their faces, legs, feet or rear touched.
 Who would know?

 Be proactive in minimizing stress by guiding everyone who pets your animal.
 Demonstrate how your animal enjoys being petted, and your touch will reassure your animal.

 Animals on the Ground: As in the previous exercise, your animal should stay by your side.
 Practice this exercise with someone circling around you.